PsyTeachR/reprores-v2/docs/06-tidyr.md

 ### Three Rules

-* Each <a class='glossary' target='_blank' title='A word that identifies and stores the value of some data for later use.' href='https://psyteachr.github.io/glossary/v#variable'>variable</a> must have its own column
+* Each <a class='glossary' target='_blank' title='(coding): A word that identifies and stores the value of some data for later use; (stats): An attribute or characteristic of an observation that you can measure, count, or describe' href='https://psyteachr.github.io/glossary/v#variable'>variable</a> must have its own column
 * Each <a class='glossary' target='_blank' title='All of the data about a single trial or question.' href='https://psyteachr.github.io/glossary/o#observation'>observation</a> must have its own row
 * Each <a class='glossary' target='_blank' title='A single number or piece of data.' href='https://psyteachr.github.io/glossary/v#value'>value</a> must have its own cell